arindam2047/GitStudy/README.md

  	git add -v 					     #adds all verbose files git add . -u 					     #add all of the changed files I have been unchecked

+**Merging and pushing**

+    git commit -a -m "Added extra test cases for contact service"    #Adding and committing multiple files. git push --set-upstream origin <your branch name>feature/GAFABOTS-149-Test #Push to your branch.

 **Fetch && Pull**